Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 Can I renew in a different county?

-No. You must renew in your county of residence.
+No. You must renew in the county where you live.

 Exception: If you live on a county border and work in another county, some sheriffs may allow it.
-Call ahead.
+Call ahead to ask.

 Rare, but possible reasons: